Wilto/wilto-makes-food/_src/articles/understanding-sourdough.md

     alt="Several shaped but unbaked baguettes."
 %}

 The shaping is 100% a matter of preference.
 I do boules a lot, since I do most of my bread-baking in a round Dutch oven.
+Proofing them in a _banneton_—a round proofing basket—will help the dough retain a nice round shape during proofing, and—crucially—give you that cool spiral effect on the crust.
+However you go about the shaping, be sure to dust the dough liberally with flour to prevent it from sticking.
+Even better: dust the outside of the dough and your proofing basket with white rice flour, which can withstand much higher temperatures before burning, so your crust doesn’t get too dark too quickly.

-The rest after shaping is important for a few reasons:
+Now, proofing after shaping is important for a few reasons:

 First, it allows the dough to reach a consistent temperature throughout.
 Second, low temperatures and the activity from the shaping mean the gluten network is tight and stiff; this time allows it to warm up, relax, and become flexible again.
-Third, it allows the yeast to “wake up” from its semi-dormancy, in the fridge.
+Third, it allows the yeast to “wake up” from its semi-dormancy in the fridge and get back to work, since you’ll have knocked a lot of the air out of the dough during the shaping.

-That first thing is pretty much what it says on the tin: if the center is still cold when it goes in the oven—especially with big loaves of bread—the center could end up under-done.
-Letting the gluten relax and letting the yeast wake up a little are both important factors when it comes to the _oven spring_—the sudden rise your bread will undergo when you first put it in the oven.
+The proofing isn’t really about _fermentation_; plenty of that will already have happened in the fridge.
+It’s more about getting your crumb in order.
+Letting the gluten relax and giving the yeast time to put in a little more work are both important factors when it comes to the _oven spring_—the sudden rise your bread will undergo when you first put it in the oven.

 ### Scoring

 A couple of things happen when you apply heat to yeast-raised dough.
 First, the yeast spirals completely out of control—the warmer it gets, the more productive the yeast is, after all.
-To a point, that is—once your dough hits 140 degrees f, the heat kills the yeast off.
+To a point, that is—once your dough hits 140°f, the heat kills the yeast off.
 Up to that point, the yeast produces a ton of CO2.
 As it gets hotter still, the gas inside these new air pockets—as well as the larger air pockets in the dough from your first and second proof—will expand rapidly.

 {% respimg
     src="baguette",
-    alt="A close-up of a baked baguette with wide almond-shaped gaps in the crust."
+    alt="A close-up of a baked baguette with wide, almond-shaped gaps in the crust."
 %}

 This part of the process is the “oven spring,” or “bloom.”
 A good oven spring is how you get the much sought after irregularly-sized holes in a good crumb, and one of the keys to a good oven spring is scoring the loaf.